-We can also see several species of shorebirds such as gulls, cormorants, and other smaller birds that inhabit the pasture and scrub, in the area known as coastal rasa, such as redstart blight or common stonechat.
-Already on the beach, we will enjoy the recognition of invertebrates: «lamps», periwinkles, sea urchins, mussels, anemones, starfish, etc.
+We can also see several species of shorebirds such as seagulls, cormorants, and smaller ones that inhabit the grassland and thicket, in the area called coastal rasa, such as the blight blight or the common tarabilla.
+Already on the beach, we will enjoy the recognition of invertebrates: "lamps", periwinkles, sea urchins, mussels, anemones, starfish, etc.

 More info on Guided tours: Magic Land.

 Photo report of Go with meText: © Ramón Molleda for desdeasturias.com